sromerodiaz-dc/sromerodiaz-dc/README.md

 ## Contact me!

-If you are interested, I would love for you to contact me for anything!
+If you're interested, I would love for you to reach out to me about anything!

 - Email: sromerodiaz.work@gmail.com